bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 Bubblin is a storytelling substrate for longform.

-A site for the creative ones to publish a "well formatted" corpus like that of a book, novel, comics or a magazine.
-It is a fully managed Superbook container service that hosts open and accessible *codex* over the web.
-Bubblin comes with a deeply integrated publishing toolchain for the
+Publish a well-formatted corpus like that of a book, novel, comics or magazine easily.
+Manage your manuscript with smart editions using a book editor that is both open and *accessible*.
+Bubblin is an iPad-first book reader that comes with a pre-integrated "developer-like" toolchain for *codex* publishing over the web.

+Drive engagement and profit from a new kind of content meant for the
-<a rel="nofollow" href="https://en.wikipedia.org/wiki/Post-PC_era">Post-PC era</a>.
+<a rel="nofollow" href="https://en.wikipedia.org/wiki/Post-PC_era">post-pc era</a>.

 <a href="https://bubblin.io"><img src="https://raw.githubusercontent.com/marvindanig/assets/master/bubblin.png" width="200px" /></a>

-You can also read this documentation in form of a [Superbook](https://bubblin.io/book/official-handbook-by-marvin-danig/1) on your iPad.
+This documentation is also available in form of a [Superbook](https://bubblin.io/book/official-handbook-by-marvin-danig/1) for your iPad.

 ### What is a Superbook?